 If none of the above apply, the DSL may decide to respond to the incident without involving the police or children's social care.
-They can still choose to escalate the incident at any time if further information/concerns are disclosed at a later date.
+They can still choose to escalate the incident at any time if further information/concerns are disclosed later.